muratk5n/thirdwave/en/README.md

 ---

-I am all for pure green power generation, but until we get there clean fuel generation from any source coupled with massive CCUS capability should be fine too.
-This is a perfectly reachable goal, and clean.
+Am all for green power gen. Until we get there, clean (blue) fuel generation from fossil with CCUS should be fine.
+A perfectly reachable goal.

 ---